drewburr-labs/drewburr-documentation/OpenVPN/setup.md

   - Creates DNS issues on Windows devices (nslookup does not work)
 - Do not set a default domain suffix
   - Cripples Spotify :(

+## Tips and tricks

+Clear DNS cache on Ubuntu

+`systemd-resolve --flush-caches`